AwesomeController/serious-business/kickstarter/body_copy.md

 Kyle (our fearless leader) decided he was tired of his "nearly-wireless living room" and convinced the rest of us to spend nights and weekends building Awesome Controller.
-Our four software engineer + one electrical engineer team won a Startup Weekend event with Awesome Controller.
+Our four software engineer + one electrical engineer team won a Startup Weekend event by demoing Super Mario Brothers played with a Wiimote from across a packed room.
-It's not fair that we're the only kids on the block playing Mario Kart 64 with wiimotes, so we launched this Kickstarter to bring equality to the retro gaming universe.
+It's not fair that we're the only kids on the block playing Mario Kart 64 with Wiimotes, so we launched this Kickstarter to bring equality to the retro gaming universe.

 PICTURE OF TEAM